These Are The Best Foods for Lean Muscle

 Salmon delivers a double dose of muscle-building perks — it’s high in both protein and omega-3 fatty acids.
 First, let’s talk protein.
 Each 3 oz. serving of salmon contains about 17 g of protein, and protein is a powerhouse when it comes to gaining lean muscle.
 Research shows that protein helps build muscle strength and lean body mass ¹ ².
 It also helps repair and replenish your muscles after a tough workout, so you can recover faster and get back after it at the barre ³.
 Here’s how it works: When you’re rocking a workout, your muscle fibers break down.
 Protein’s amino acids allow your body to synthesize new cells, which repair the damaged fibers and help build new muscle ⁴.

 Salmon is also an amazing source of omega-3 fatty acids.
-In addition to protecting your heart health, omega-3s have been shown to maintain bone health and increase muscle gains ⁵.
+These healthy fats do more than just protect your heart—they help reduce inflammation from exercise, so you feel less sore and recover quicker.
+In addition to protecting your heart health, omega-3s have been shown to maintain bone health and increase muscle gains.
+Adding salmon to your routine is a delicious way to support your body inside and out.

 Eggs

 According to research, you may get the most benefits from whole eggs.
 A study showed that people who consumed whole eggs had more muscle gains than those who opted for egg whites ⁷.
 This may be thanks to the cholesterol in yolks — a study shows that cholesterol can contribute to muscle building by enhancing your body’s inflammatory response ⁸.
+Plus, yolks are packed with vitamins and minerals that support overall health.
 If you’re worried about cholesterol for heart health, it’s important to know that the cholesterol in eggs doesn’t seem to raise LDL cholesterol (aka the “bad” kind) the way other foods like trans and saturated fats do ⁹.
 Still, if you do have heart disease or diabetes, it’s smart to watch your overall intake.

 Quinoa